‘Asia is not going to be civilized after the methods of the West. There is too much Asia and she is too old.’ – Rudyard Kipling

 However, we had no time to enjoy its turquoise swimming pool and manicured gardens as we had a new city to discover.
 Delhi is a city of two parts.
 New Delhi designed and built by the British Raj in the 1930’s to the exacting designs of Edwin Lanseer Lutyens is classical in form and very English in manner, with gardens, grand vistas and small roundabouts.
 The tree-lined avenues are dotted with white bungalows containing servants quarters that still manage to exude a colonial elegance of days gone by.
 We however were headed for Old Delhi an entirely different animal.
 Our destination the famous ‘Jami Masjid’, India’s largest mosque.

-The Jami Masjid is situated in a bustling, crowded, and smelly area of Old Delhi set back from the main thoroughfare by some distance.
+The Jami Masjid is situated in a bustling, crowded, and rather pungent area of Old Delhi and is set back from the main thoroughfare by some distance.
 A noisy winding street would need negotiating to reach it, a street containing snake charmers, holy men, police and a festival procession in full throw.
-If I had ever had any doubts or worries that India might not live up to my preconceptions that it was a world removed from the leafy green England that I knew and had left behind then they were being thoroughly quashed by the amazing scenes unravelling in front of me.
+If I had ever had any doubts or worries that India might not live up to my preconceptions that it was a world removed from the leafy green England that I had left behind then they were being thoroughly quashed by the amazing scenes unravelling in front of me.
 I was at once surrounded by noise, bustle, smells, sights and sounds, in fact a sensory overload was occurring!

 The mosque itself was built in 1656 by Emperor Shah Jahan and stands proudly on a natural rocky outcrop atop a flight of sandstone steps that lead to some imposing entrance arches.
 As we approached the entrance beggars mingled with shoe minders amongst the steps and around the various gateways.
 Here we would need to leave our shoes out in the sun before entering the sacred areas and inner sanctum of the mosque.

 The sun beat down with great intensity and we did not linger long amidst this shadeless expanse of grass.
 Upon leaving Gandhi’s memorial we headed back past the ‘Viceroy’s Palace’ still thought by many to be the ultimate emblem of colonial power from a bygone era.
-Today the palace sits forlornly and alone and yet it still manages to stand resplendent in a city which amusingly now lets local troops of monkeys roam around on the palaces ordered and manicured lawns creating unordered havoc wherever they can around the building, a building which ironically was built to represent order!
+Today the palace sits forlornly and alone and yet it still manages to stand resplendent in a city which amusingly now lets local troops of monkeys roam around on the palaces ordered and manicured lawns, creating unordered havoc wherever they can around the building, a building which ironically was built to represent order!

 A fitting footnote maybe to Britain’s once deluded belief that it could tame the vast sub-continent using a few civil servants and well placed lackeys.